-The BS in Health Care Management is designed for the student who wishes to combine the study of business with preparation for admission to post-baccalaureate study in one of the health professions.
+The BS in Business with a concentration in Management for Health Care Professionals is designed for the student who wishes to combine the study of business with preparation for admission to post-baccalaureate study in one of the health professions.
 While incorporating core requirements for admission to medical and dental school, it also features a lean array of business courses designed to equip students to understand the business environment within which a private professional practice operates and the business vocabulary and issues they will need to comprehend in order to navigate the increasingly complex world of managed health care.
-Required: 59-62 units, including:

-- Business Core (45-48 units) See Zapara School of Business section earlier in this Bulletin for specific requirements - 14 units of major-specific electives:
+- Business Core (45-48 units) plus Business Cognate (4) See Zapara School of Business section earlier in this Bulletin for specific requirements - 14 units of major-specific electives to be selected from among the following courses (or others with departmental approval) - 55 units of major-specific cognates